 Entering the Mobile App Market

 We’ve witnessed many businesses enter the app landscape.
 And we’ve seen big wins from the likes of Amazon, NatWest, Dominoes and Starbucks.
-All of which have launched apps which are not only easy to use but that genuinely improve our every day experiences.
+All of these have launched apps which are not only easy to use but genuinely improve our everyday experiences.
 However, we’ve also seen many failures from companies who launched apps before really understanding them.
 Ikea’s first app didn’t allow you to buy anything.
 EE’s app barely lets you do anything and has received over 14k one-star reviews on Google Play.
 And LinkedIn… well, if you used the old app I’m sure you’ll understand.

 In 2018, Mobile Is Its Own Channel